1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: After capture of Delhi (1803), he became a British pensioner.

-87. Wellesley’s military campaigns were mainly aimed at removing the influence of:
+87. Wellesley’s military campaigns were mainly aimed at removing the influence of___________.

 A) French in India